-Analysis: Between Q2 2016 and Q2 2017, the use of medically necessary services has increased following denials of authorization for CBRS.
-Over the five quarters of this study, in the first 90 days following the ABD, approximately 90-96% of members have received therapeutic services.
+2016.
+Evidenced based services utilized after 90 days has decreased in each successive quarter over the study period.
 The overall pattern has been one of sustained openness to acceptance of alternative services to CBRS over the study period.
 An unknown percentage of these members receiving "no services" may in fact be receiving medication services from non-network prescribers that would not be reportable from Optum's claims database.

-Barriers: Although progressively changing, some limited provider familiarity with evidencebased therapies as well has historically underdeveloped Family Therapy workforce have constrained patterns of clinical practice consistent with national guidelines.
+Barriers: Although progressively changing, some limited provider familiarity with evidence-based therapies as well has historically underdeveloped Family Therapy workforce have constrained patterns of clinical practice consistent with national guidelines.